 The BMW Group is the pioneer in electromobility.
 The company’s Leipzig plant began building the fully-electric BMW i3 in 2013.
 Today, the BMW Group produces cars with combustion engines on the same lines as plug-in hybrids at ten locations worldwide.
 Three battery plants in Germany, the US and China supply local production of electrified vehicles with batteries.
 In the future, production of fully-electric vehicles will also be integrated into existing manufacturing structures.

-Member of the Board of Management of BMW AG, responsible for Production
+Chairman of the Board of Management of BMW AG.

 BMW i – BORN ELECTRIC.